Anti-Inflammatory Diet Plan →

 • Unsweetened Non-Dairy Milk – While dairy milk is safe for most dogs in moderation, it is not a great option in large quantities and may cause gut issues for those who have symptoms of lactose intolerance.
 So, to avoid any potential issues, I recommend using oat milk or coconut milk instead.

 • Honey – Honey is super beneficial for dogs and may even reduce allergy symptoms, but maple syrup works as well.
 You’ll want to limit the amount you use.
-Just 1 tsp is sufficient.
+Just 1 teaspoon is sufficient.

 Extra Tasty Add-Ins & Flavors

 To keep things as simple as possible for both myself and my dog, I stuck to very basic ingredients.
 However, that doesn’t mean you have to, too!
 If you want to make these treats extra tasty and nutritious for your dog, try adding in an extra ingredient or two.
-Some of my dog’s favorites include apples, blueberries, pineapple, carrots, celery, and spinach.

 How to Make Homemade Frozen Dog Treats